Sign In Contact Us

-A privacy code scanner that helps engineering teams identify and stop privacy risks while code is being written, not after an app is already live and data is already flowing.
+A privacy code scanner that helps privacy and engineering teams detect PII leaks, trace sensitive data flows, and automate GDPR data mapping while code is being written, not after apps are live and data is already flowing.

 If your app uses AI, APIs, or third-party integrations, traditional privacy tools are already too late.

-Problem: Privacy Risks Start in Code - Not After Deployment
+Privacy Risks Start in Code, Not After Deployment

 Sensitive Data in Logs & Local Storage